stakater/Playbook/content/processes/bootstrapping/stack-release.md

 * Release stack [repository](https://github.com/stakater/StakaterKubeHelmRelease) resides on Github.

-* Release stack can be deployed by Stakater's stack but in a new deployment when the stack is not available, we need some online service like Bitbucket or Gitlab CI/CD pipeline.
+* Release stack can be deployed by Jenkins but in a new deployment when jenkins is not available, we need some online service like Bitbucket or Gitlab CI/CD pipeline.
 Currently, we are only supporting Gitlab.

 * Github Personal Access Token will be used to pull stack repository.